CSDE-UW/csde502-winter-2022/docs/index.md

 ### Canvas site {.unnumbered}

 The course has a Canvas site [https://canvas.uw.edu/courses/1515226](https://canvas.uw.edu/courses/1515226), which will be used for collection of assignments and distribution of graded assignments.
 The site may also be used for distribution of data sets used in the course.

+### Class e-mail list
+Correspondence among instructor and students should use the class e-mail list, [CSDE 502 Winter 2022](mailto:csde502a_wi22@uw.edu).
+List archives are available [CSDE 502 Winter 2022 Archives](https://mailman11.u.washington.edu/mailman/private/csde502a_wi22/).

+In general, please send any messages you want the entire class to see to the list.
+If you have a message to the instructor that you don't want others to see, just send the message directly to the instructor.
+If the answer would be valuable to the rest of the class, the answer will be posted to the class e-mail list and any identification will be removed from the message so the question will appear anonymous.
 :::

 ### Class format {.unnumbered}